GrantPax/osgi.enroute.site.gh-pages/CONFIGURATION.md

 - add the CNAME file to the root directory
 - make sure the Disqus config is correct on the forum page

+I used Ruby 2.1.4 for the work.
+Version 2.2.0 gave me jekyll trouble.
+[GitHub calls for v2.1.1](https://pages.github.com/versions/) but `rvm` doesn't list it as an option for me.

 Lastly, I was using GitHub's desktop git tool for the work and it doesn't have a signature setting.
-I'll sign anything that needs signing if you'll just tell me how.
+I simply forgot to do all the signing for each commit.
+I'll sign anything that needs to be signed if you'll just tell me how.
 If this helps or suffices, it applies to the entire repository:

 ```
 Developer Certificate of Origin